 WHERE e.dept_id = 1001 GROUP BY e.dept_id;

-The ENABLE_PARALLEL_DML hint specifies to enable parallel DML for the current query.
-Its reverse hint is DISABLE_PARALLEL_DML, which disables parallel DML.
+ENABLE_PARALLEL_DML Hint specifies to enable parallel DML for the current query.
+Its reverse Hint is DISABLE_PARALLEL_DML, which is used to disable parallel DML.

 For more information, see Parallel DML.